Hotels4Teams

 Are there upscale or luxury hotels near Alaska Indoor Sports?

 Several upscale hotels are available near Alaska Indoor Sports.
-Fairfield Inn & Suites by Marriott Elizabethtown (47.36 mi) offers on-site dining, room service, and a pool.
-Hilton Garden Inn Elizabethtown KY (47.59 mi) offers on-site dining, room service, and a pool.
+Fairfield Inn & Suites by Marriott Elizabethtown (47.36 mi, from $162/night) and Hilton Garden Inn Elizabethtown KY (47.59 mi, from $152/night) both offer on-site dining, room service, and a pool.

 Which hotels near Alaska Indoor Sports offer free breakfast?